The microwave phase locking in Bloch transistor: Results and Discussion

-The current delivered by the BT can be accurately controlled.
-The primary control of the BT is the bias voltage, $V_{b}$, whose effect is easy to perceive from the $I-V$ curve of the BT, see Fig. \ref{fig:IVcurve}.
-One can move from the current plateau to another by varying the $V_b$.
-The current-voltage relationship does not have one-to-one correspondence and depends on the track of previous variations.
-The full range of control is limited by the critical voltage $V_C$, which is $\pm10\,\mu\text{V}$ in the reported device.
+One can also vary the quantized current with the bias voltage, $V_{b}$.
+The effect is easy to perceive from the $I-V$ curve of the BT, see \autoref{fig:IVcurve} (b).
+One can move from one current plateau to another by varying $V_b$.
+Such a control is possible because in our measurement scheme the relation between the voltage applied to the circuit, $V_b$, and voltage measured across the BT itself, $V$, is not linear.
+However, the current-voltage relationship does not have one-to-one correspondence and depends on the history.
+The full range of control is limited by the critical voltage $V_C$, which is $\pm2.5\,\mu\text{V}$ in the BT.